The Club office is open at the following times:

 - Proof of U.S. Figure Skating Membership (membership card)

 - Proof of Professional Skaters Association membership (PSA card)

 - SafeSport Certification

-Unfortunately, this is not possible.
-Because of space capacities in the Club’s current facility, we do not allow members to attend events if they do not have a confirmed reservation.
-If you don’t register for a dinner or event before the deadline your name will be put on a waitlist.
-There is no guarantee you will be able to attend the event if you miss the deadline.
+Members who wish to attend a Club dinner or event must register before the registration deadline and have a confirmed reservation.
+If you do not register before the deadline, your name will be put on a waitlist.
+There is no guarantee that you will be able to attend the dinner or event if you miss the deadline.
 If you are very interested in a particular event, please make every effort to register before the deadline.

-All information about buying tickets can be found on The Skating Club of Boston website under the “Events” drop-down and then by selecting the event you are interested in.
+All information about buying tickets can be found on Club’s website.
+For a list of events and offerings, please visit the Events page and select the event you are interested in.
 You can also call the Club office if you do not see your event listed.

 When not in use by the Club, several of the Club’s facilities may be rented out by coaches, members, local businesses, and private parties.
 Due to scheduled events, some facilities may not be available during certain periods of the skating season.
 While the training of its skaters and use by its members remains the paramount objective for the Club’s facility, inquiries for discrete rentals may be directed to the Club’s Management Team by contacting the Club office or emailing email@example.com.

 While the Club office has information on many of the Club’s programs and activities, we suggest reaching out directly to the affiliated program’s management with more specific questions.
 Each program has their own website and contact information: